JamesHMcKay/jamesmckay-personal-a7bb4/index.md

 title: Home
 sections:
   - type: hero_section
     title: 'Hi, I’m James.
-I build software to make the most out of data.'
+I build software to get the most out of data.'
     subtitle: >-
       From automated data cleaning to simple presentation, my software solutions make insights that are robust and reliable.